Physics-informed Guided Disentanglement in Generative Networks: Experiments

 \subsubsection{Tasks}

 Tab.~\ref{tab:tasks-list} lists the tasks evaluated and ad-hoc datasets.
 When referring to a task, we denote as indices the entangled features in target domain.
-Thus, $\text{clear}\mapsto{}\text{rain}_\text{drop}$ means translation from \textit{clear} domain to \textit{rain} domain having entangled \textit{drops}.
+Thus, $\text{clear}\mapsto{}\text{rain}_\text{drop}$ literally means `translation from \textit{clear} to \textit{rain} with entangled \textit{drops}'.
 We later describe models used for disentanglement.\\

-\textbf{$\text{clear}\mapsto\text{rain}_\text{drop}$} We exploit the recent nuScenes~\cite{caesar2019nuscenes} which includes urban driving scenes, and use metadata to build clear/rain splits obtaining 114251/29463 training and 25798/5637 testing clear/rain images.
+\textbf{$\text{clear}{\mapsto}\text{rain}_\text{drop}$} We exploit the recent nuScenes~\cite{caesar2019nuscenes} which includes urban driving scenes, and use metadata to build clear/rain splits obtaining 114251/29463 training and 25798/5637 testing clear/rain images.
 Target rain images entangle highly unfocused drops on the windshield, which would hardly be annotated as seen in Fig.~\ref{fig:qualitative-rain}, first row.\\

-\textbf{$\text{gray}\mapsto\text{color}_\text{dirt}$} Here, we rely on the recent fish-eye WoodScape~\cite{yogamani2019woodscape} dataset which has some images with soiling on the lens.
+\textbf{$\text{gray}{\mapsto}\text{color}_\text{dirt}$} Here, we rely on the recent fish-eye WoodScape~\cite{yogamani2019woodscape} dataset which has some images with soiling on the lens.
 We separate the dataset in clean/dirty images using soiling metadata getting 5117/4873 training images and 500/500 for validation.
 Because clean/dirty splits do not encompass other domain shifts, we additionally transform \textit{clean} images to \textit{gray}.
 Subsequently, we frame this as a colorization task where target \textit{color} domain entangles \textit{dirt}.
-For disentanglement, we experiment using both a physic model-guided and a GAN-guided strategy.\\
+For disentanglement, we experiment using both a physical model-guided and a neural-guided strategy.\\

-\textbf{$\text{clear}\mapsto\text{snow}_\text{cmp}$} With Synthia~\cite{ros2016synthia} we also investigate entanglement of very different alpha-blended composites, like "Confidential" watermarks or fences.
+\textbf{$\text{clear}{\mapsto}\text{snow}_\text{cmp}$} With Synthia~\cite{ros2016synthia} we also investigate entanglement of very different alpha-blended composites, like "Confidential" watermarks or fences.
 We split Synthia using metadata into clear/snow images and further augment snow target with said composite at random position.
 As clear/fog splits, we use 3634/3739 images for training and 901/947 for validation.
 To guide disentanglement, we consider a composite model, inspiring from the concept of thin occluders~\cite{garg2006photorealistic}.\\